Netflix adds Euphoria and White Lotus star to You season 4

 Euphoria and The White Lotus star Lukas Gage has joined the cast of You season 4 on Netflix.

-Gage, who is currently causing a stir in the second season of Euphoria as newcomer Tyler, will take on the role of Adam, a potential nemesis to series lead Joe Goldberg in You’s fourth season.
+Gage, who played a key role in the first season of Euphoria as Tyler, will take on the role of Adam, a potential nemesis to series lead Joe Goldberg in You’s fourth season.

 Deadline reports that the new character is the youngest son of a wealthy business tycoon who is famous for failing to meet the standards of his successful, venerable family.